What is Health Care Analytics?

 The CHDA certification provides practitioners with “the knowledge to acquire, manage, analyze, interpret and transform data into accurate, consistent and timely information, while balancing the ‘big picture’ strategic vision with day-to-day details.”

 The innovative Master’s in Health Care Informatics program at USD integrates health care technology, clinical analytics, leadership and business knowledge and skills to prepare graduates for a range of careers in both health data analytics and health informatics.
-Offered online to provide maximum flexibility for busy working professionals, the program gives students the option of choosing one of three focused learning tracks: Health Care Informatics, Health Care Analytics or Health Care Leadership.
+Offered online and on-campus with flexible class schedules for busy working professionals, the program gives students the option of choosing one of three focused learning tracks: Health Care Informatics, Health Care Analytics or Health Care Leadership.

 Certification and educational programs like these are invaluable in helping students develop and hone the sought-after hybrid skill set of both advanced health care knowledge and applied information technology capabilities.